 Again, with Skrill and Neteller, you’ll need to deposit and withdraw using debit cards or a bank transfer – no credit cards will be accepted.
 As with PayPal, you’ll also likely find that any free bets of similar sign-up bonuses are off the table if you use these methods.

-Apple Pay is another form of electronic wallet widely accepted by most betting sites.
+Apple Pay is another form of electronic wallet widely accepted by most betting sites and online bookmaker.
 Naturally, you’ll need an Apple product – be that a MacBook, iPhone, iPad or Apple Watch – to use this payment method.
 If you have such an appliance, you’ll be invited to create an Apple Pay account and add money for deposits or withdrawals to and from sites.

-Apple Pay acts an intermediary between yourself and the betting site, again retaining one step of separation from your bank account.
+Apple Pay acts an intermediary between yourself and the betting site or bookmaker account, again retaining one step of separation from your bank account.
 You also won’t need to fumble around for your card to enter security PINs or expiry dates.
 Your bet will be placed using the touch of a button.
 You may miss out on some free bets, but this one of the easiest methods out there for managing your online betting account.